simonamazzarino/TETRA/README.md

 # TETRA: TExtual TRust Analyzer
 This library provides tools for analyzing the trust between two people in a conversation analyzing their messages.
 The library focuses on evaluating manner, similarity, and quantity for each text.
-It leverages various NLP libraries and APIs, including Google's Perspective API, NLTK, Presidio, and Sentence Transformers.
+It leverages various NLP libraries and APIs, including Google's Perspective API, Detoxify, NLTK, Presidio, and Sentence Transformers.

 ### Features